More about: Best Things To Do In Buenos Aires In 7 Days

 Touring MALBA can take you an hour and a half or two, depending on your personal interest in art.

-• Location: Av.
+- Location: Av.
 Figueroa Alcorta 3415 - CABA

-• Admission fee: about 6 EUR and 3 EUR on Wednesdays.
+- Admission fee: about 6 EUR and 3 EUR on Wednesdays.

-El Ateneo Grand Splendid bookstore
+El Ateneo Grand Splendid Bookstore

-The bookstore El Ateneo is a very visited bookstore in the city, not only because it is the largest in South America, but also because it is located in a building of the early twentieth century very interesting in itself, which has a dome of 20 meters in diameter decorated with frescoes.
+The bookstore El Ateneo is a very visited bookstore in the city, not only because it is the largest in South America, but also because it is located in a building from the early twentieth century very interesting in itself, which has a dome of 20 meters in diameter decorated with frescoes.
 There is also a cafeteria inside.

-• Location: Santa Fe 1860 - CABA
+- Location: Santa Fe 1860 - CABA

-• Hours: Monday to Saturday from 10 am to 7 pm, and Sundays from 12 pm to 7 pm.
+- Hours: Monday to Saturday from 10 am to 7 pm, and Sundays from 12 pm to 7 pm.

 Day 4: Visit Puerto Madero and its ecological reserve